Skip to content

 me.wallet.hidden.notes["-"]();

-Removes subtree and records auditable tombstone memory.
+Removes the target subtree and records an auditable tombstone memory.

-+ Define operator (kernel-level)
++ Define operator

 ts